bast/talk-complexity/talk.md

 ## Composition

-- Composition enables us to build complex behavior from simple components
+- Build complex behavior from simple components
-- We can reason about the components, and we can reason about the composite
+- We can reason about the components and the composite
 - Composition is key to managing complexity
 - Modularity does not imply simplicity, but is enabled by it